Six Principles of Attunement

 Reflecting your child’s feelings shows that you understand their emotions, pains or happiness.
 Syncing with your child and their feelings is one of the best ways to be attune to them.

-ADULTS WHO DO NOT LOVE HAVE MOST LIKELY DAMAGED DURING INFANCY WITH MIS-ATTUNEMENT.
+ADULTS WHO STRUGGLE WITH A CONSISTENT ABILITY TO LOVE HAVE MOST LIKELY BEEN DAMAGED DURING INFANCY WITH MIS-ATTUNEMENT.

 DO NOT EXPECT BABIES OR SMALL CHILDREN TO BE IN SYNC WITH THE ADULT WORLD.
 Follow your baby’s natural schedule.